JIeCoRyI3/tg-news-creator/README.md

 You can quickly share the app while your laptop is running using [localtunnel](https://github.com/localtunnel/localtunnel).
 Run `npm run share` and keep the terminal open.
 The command builds the React client, starts the Node server and prints a temporary public URL.
+If the `lt` command is not recognized or prints unreadable text, make sure the project dependencies are installed with `npm run install-all`.
+You can also start the tunnel manually via `npx localtunnel --port 3001`.
-Open this URL on your phone to test the app.
+Open the printed URL on your phone to test the app.